biswasprasana001/WebRTStudio/README.md

 # WebRTStudio

+## Live Demo

+You can access the live version of the project [here](https://web-rt-studio-client.vercel.app/).
+Please note that the backend may take 50 seconds or longer to load, as the server shuts down after 30 minutes of inactivity and requires time to restart upon receiving a new request.

+##

 WebRTStudio is a web-based collaborative platform designed for real-time communication and code collaboration.
 The platform supports video and text chat, a code editor, and a whiteboard, enabling users to work together efficiently and effectively.

 ## Features